 Another angle is that the same defect in a mass-produced car could mean that there are other drivers affected.
 In the event that other drivers are affected, the scope of the lawsuit could expand to a class-action lawsuit that involves multiple people.

-The good news for plaintiffs in such defective vehicle lawsuits is that they stand a very good chance of getting punitive damages.
-Often these damages awarded are used to dissuade vehicle manufacturers from using cost-benefit analyses that doesn’t factor in human safety.
+The good news for plaintiffs in such defective vehicle lawsuits is that they stand a very good chance of obtaining punitive damages.
+FYI, damages is the legal term for any financial compensation the accident victim is entitled to.
+Often these damages are used to discourage vehicle manufacturers from cutting corners with no regard to human safety.

 Very Low-Quality Vehicle Maintenance